Angelamutyota/airbnb-clone-project/README.md

 Importance of User-Friendly Design

 A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.

+Figma Design Specifications

+Color Styles:
+- Primary: #FF5A5F
+- Secondary: #008489
+- Background: #FFFFFF
+- Text: #222222
+- Secondary Text: #717171

+Typography:
+- Primary Font: Circular, Medium (500), 16px
+- Headings: Circular, Bold (700), 24px-32px
+- Secondary Text: Circular, Book (400), 14px

+Importance of identifying design properties

+The importance of identifying design properties of a mockup lies in ensuring that the final implementation accurately reflects the designer’s vision.
+It promotes visual consistency, supports reusable components, improves collaboration between design and development teams, and enhances responsiveness and accessibility.
+By defining elements such as color schemes, typography, spacing, and component behavior early, developers can build user interfaces that are both functional and visually coherent.